Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 sort them, the middle 2 (the third and fourth) are

-so the median of the 6 values is 3.5
+so the median of the 6 values is 3.5, which is

 A user may invoke a function with unusual input (sometimes called edge